Great Blue Norther of November 11, 1911: Impact

-The front did not reach Columbus until 3am on November 12, but when it did, temperatures plummeted from 70 F, just a degree from a record high, to 49 F in an hour, and down to 16 F - a record low - that night.
-By November 13, temperatures dipped further to 14 F. Lexington, KY also saw the temperature drop on the 12th, when it went from nearly 70 F down to a record low from 14 F. It dipped to another record low of 13 F on November 13, and a record cold high of 28 F was also established.
+The front did not reach Columbus, Ohio, until 3:00 a.m. on November 12, but when it did, temperatures plummeted from 70 F, just a degree from a record high, to 49 F in an hour, and down to 16 F - a record low - that night.
+By November 13, temperatures dipped further to 14 F. Lexington, Kentucky, also saw the temperature drop on the 12th, when it went from nearly 70 F down to a record low of 14 F. It dipped to another record low of 13 F on November 13, and a record cold high of 28 F was also established.
 However, the record low for November 13 was broken in 2019.
-Bowling Green saw the drop across the entire day on November 12, from 75 to 22 F. Temperature plunges ranged from 42 to 54 F-change on the East Coast.
+Bowling Green, Kentucky, saw the drop across the entire day on November 12, from 75 to 22 F. Temperature plunges ranged from 42 to 54 F-change on the East Coast.

 Tornadoes

 On Saturday, November 11, 1911, a regionally and seasonally significant tornado outbreak affected the Great Lakes region of the United States.
 (Note: The Fujita scale was devised under the aegis of scientist T. Theodore Fujita in the early 1970s.
 Prior to the advent of the scale in 1971, tornadoes in the United States were officially unrated.
 While the Fujita scale has been superseded by the Enhanced Fujita scale in the U.S. since February 1, 2007, Canada utilized the old scale until April 1, 2013; nations elsewhere, like the United Kingdom, apply other classifications such as the TORRO scale.)
 (Note: Historically, the number of tornadoes globally and in the United States was and is likely underrepresented: research by Grazulis on annual tornado activity suggests that, as of 2001, only 53% of yearly U.S. tornadoes were officially recorded.
 Documentation of tornadoes outside the United States was historically less exhaustive, owing to the lack of monitors in many nations and, in some cases, to internal political controls on public information.
 Most countries only recorded tornadoes that produced severe damage or loss of life.
 Significant low biases in U.S. tornado counts likely occurred through the early 1990s, when advanced NEXRAD was first installed and the National Weather Service began comprehensively verifying tornado occurrences.)
 The outbreak generated at least 13 tornadoes, including a violent, long-tracked F4 that impacted Wisconsin, killing at least nine people and injuring 50 more.
 Other intense tornadoes occurred in Illinois and Indiana, resulting in four additional fatalities.
 Several other tornadoes were reported from multiple states.
 In all, the outbreak killed 16 people and injured at least 101.
 Total losses exceeded $1.755 million (1911 USD).
 Tornado researcher Thomas P. Grazulis considered the outbreak to be the worst in the month of November on record at the time in the Great Lakes region.

 Some cities experienced tornadoes on Saturday and a blizzard on Sunday.
 The passage of a cold front, marked by strong winds, produced severe weather, including tornadoes, across the upper Mississippi River Valley, a blizzard in Ohio, and a dust storm in Oklahoma.